How to Get Tickets To The Uffizi Gallery

 Get the Firenzecard

-The cost of this card is €85 and it allows you one admission to each of the museums on the card over a 72-hour period.
+The Firenzecard is an official museum pass for many of the attractions in Florence including the Uffizi Gallery.
+It costs €85 and it allows you one admission to each of the museums on the card over a 72-hour period.
 The 72 hours begin once you use the card for the first time.

 This is a great option if you plan to visit many of the attractions in Florence because the more you visit, the more you save because the cost of individual entry into all of the city’s top attractions will cost you much more than the €85 fee for the card!

-This card can be purchased online at the official Firenzecard website or at various ticket kiosks around the city.
+This card can be purchased online on the official Firenzecard website or at various ticket kiosks around the city.
 If you book online, the card can be uploaded to your smartphone or you can print the voucher that is sent to your email.

 Tickets to the Uffizi Gallery